Home → News → Croft Preview

 Halfords Yuasa Racing heads north for the fifth weekend on the Dunlop MSA British Touring Car Championship calendar at Croft on 23/24 June with its sights set firmly on maintaining the momentum of its burgeoning title challenge ahead of the summer hiatus.

-The Team Dynamics-backed Honda squad recorded its fifth podium in four meetings with Matt Neal’s charge to second place in race two at Oulton Park behind the wheel of the new Civic Type R. The three-time BTCC champion in doing so bolstered his hopes of collecting a record-equalling fourth crown, while rookie team-mate Dan Cammish returned to the head of the competitive Jack Sears Trophy.
+Dan’s Team Dynamics-backed Honda squad recorded its fifth podium in four meetings with Matt Neal’s charge to second place in race two at Oulton Park behind the wheel of the new Civic Type R. The three-time BTCC champion in doing so bolstered his hopes of collecting a record-equalling fourth crown.

 Only 26 points shy of the standings lead, Neal heads to Croft poised to make further inroads towards the top of the table.
 The demanding Yorkshire venue is known for its blend of a twisty ‘complex’ section, tricky flat-out sweepers and arguably the toughest final corner on the BTCC calendar, making it a real test of the Civic Type R’s all-round strength.